What Does a Positive Antibody Screen Mean?

 If you’re Rh-negative, this testing helps your clinicians track harmful antibodies and protect fetal health.
 They’ll identify the exact antibodies so they can tailor follow-up instead of guessing.

-For some pregnancies, your team may use cell-free fetal DNA from your blood to learn the baby’s blood type and estimate risk.
-Maternal-fetal medicine specialists often add Doppler ultrasound to monitor circulation and look for early signs of anemia.
+For some pregnancies, your team may use cell-free fetal DNA from your blood.
+This test may help learn the baby’s blood type and estimate risk.

 What Happens If Your Baby Develops Anemia?